 - Baby bathtub (hey, I’m desperate for a pedi here, don’t judge)

-- Jergens Wet Skin Moisturizer
+- Jergens Wet Skin Moisturizer (paid link)

 - 1-3 moisturizing fizzy foot bombs (um, 3, if you want the excuse to sit there longer with your feet in the fizzy–sooooo relaxing)